kikocastroneto/lk_heuristic/README.md

 ### Solvers

-The package contains 3 possible solvers for the TSP problem, which can be selected during interactive mode or silent mode:
+The package contains 4 possible solvers for the TSP problem, which can be selected during interactive mode or silent mode:

   1. **Brute-Force**: test all tour possibilities (this should be used for very small problems)
   2. **Nearest-Neighbor**: collect nearest nodes starting from a random node (fast, but non-optimal)
-  3. **Lin-Kernighan**: The main algorithm of the package
+  3. **Lin-Kernighan 1**: LK algorithm inspired by the original LK Paper
+  4. **Lin-Kernighan 2**: LK algorithm inspired by Helsgaum LK-simplification and Arthur Mahéo python implementation

 Methods 1 and 2 were implemented mostly for testing reasons and some performance comparisons, so the recommended solver is Lin-Kernighan.